 Highlighting a text helps the reader to pay some extra attention to it as it is a deliberate action taken with a purpose to draw their attention towards it and showcase its worth.

 The same thing applies here while writing a help desk resume as well.

 Now, when you are targeting a recruiter with just 6 seconds to spare for you, it is very important to bold important words, phrases and numbers to make a long-lasting impact on them.

-While going forward with structuring your work profile and putting up points in that section, you will get to see a number of points which shows a particular trait you possess.
+While going forward with structuring your work profile and putting up points in that section, you will get to see a number of points showing a particular trait you possess.

-To make a help desk resume more consistent it is recommended that all the similar points are clubbed under a single sub-section or as it is called, a single "bucket".
-Doing this makes the recruiter's job easy to go through your resume.
+To make a help desk resume more consistent, it is recommended that all the similar points are clubbed under a single sub-section or as it is called, a single "bucket".
+Doing this makes the recruiter's job of scanning your resume easier.

-To avoid making your help desk resume look like a dump yard of chunks and chunks of information reflecting no useful meaning in particular, bucketing is the only way to go forward to make it easy for the recruiter to scan.
+To avoid making your help desk resume look like a dump yard of chunks and chunks of information reflecting no useful meaning in particular, bucketing is the only way to go forward to make it easy for the recruiter.

 Don't make it difficult for the recruiter to go through your help desk resume.

-If it happens so, they won't even think once before they move on to the next help desk resume!
+If it happens, they won't even think twice before they move on to the next help desk resume!

 The duties you performed while working as a help desk professional is now put on the platter.